Looking for some part-time work that really makes a difference?

 The University of Sheffield is committed to safeguarding children and young people.
 Therefore, all successful applicants will be required to undertake a full Disclosure and Barring Service (DBS – formerly CRB) check prior to commencing work in and with local schools and colleges.
 More information about the University of Sheffield safeguarding policies can be found on the website below.

-Please note: if you are successful at interview, you will need to bring proof of your eligibility to work in the UK.
+Please note: if you are successful at interview, you will need to provide proof of your eligibility to work in the UK.
 This can be your passport if you are from the UK/EU.

 If you have any questions please email firstname.lastname@example.org